 It is the happy custom of the SCA for the Crown Rulers to recognise contributions to the kingdom with awards.
 They give honour to those who make our game more fulfilling by working at events and behind the scenes.
 Individuals may be recognized for striving for excellence in martial combat, arts, sciences, and many other areas within the SCA.

 Some awards are recognised across the Society, and are defined in the SCA’s founding documents.
 From Corpora, IV, G:

 The Crown may present Awards of Arms, the titles of Court Baron and Court Baroness, and Grants of Arms in accordance with the laws and customs of the kingdom.

-The symbols of Drachenwald’s kingdom awards are all things that you can wear.
-From its early days, the award and order regalia have been jewellery and accessories.
-The Panache is a badge for holding feathers in your hat; the Lindquist Ringe is a ring; the Silver Guard is a wristband.
+The symbols of Drachenwald’s kingdom awards are all things that the recipients can wear.
+From the kingdom’s early days, the award and order regalia have been jewellery and accessories.
+For example, the Panache is a badge for holding feathers in your hat, the Lindquist Ring is a ring, and the Silver Guard is a wristband.

 Drachenwalders have interpreted these regalia broadly and lovingly, so you may see many variations of these badges in wearer’s accessories, for every era of history, and to suit every persona.

 Following the historic practice of medieval heralds keeping lists of who showed up to what battle and what they wore, like a sort of medieval gossip columnist/paparazzo, we now keep an online database of who has received what, and when.
 The Order of Precedence (OP) records all awards given in Drachenwald, from its earliest days.
 You can search it here: Order of Precedence (OP)

 The Crown decides who to recognise based on recommendations from the people of Drachenwald.
 You can email their Majesties, or send a recommendation via a form online.